samuelventura/sport/README.md

 - Needed abstractions are easier to implement in golang
 - Cross compiles to any mayor and most embedded platforms
 - Port requires simplified error handling
-- Golang is fast enough
+- Golang is lean and fast enough

 ## References